 - Infection.
 Though the risk is small, the robotic myomectomy procedure presents the risk of infection.

 Food and medications

 You'll need to fast — stop eating or drinking anything — in the hours before your surgery.
-Follow your doctor's recommendation on the specific number of hours.
+Follow the recommendations from your health care team on how long to fast.